Université de Montréal

 Finances

-Administrative costs are 5% of total revenue excluding investment income.
+Administrative costs are 6% of total revenue excluding investment income.
 Fundraising costs are 12% of donations.
 This results in total overhead spending of 17%.
-For every dollar donated to the charity, 83 cents go to the cause.
+For every dollar donated to the charity, 83 cents are available for programs.
 This is within Ci’s reasonable range for overhead spending.
+In F2023, the charity spent $1.1 billion on its programs, which is 71% of its revenues.
+In F2023, the charity had an operating cashflow of $314.2m, which is 21% of its revenues.
+Université de Montréal spent $136.6m on capital projects.

-Université de Montréal has ($264.1m) in net funding reserves ($722.6m in liquid assets less $986.7m in interest-bearing debts) resulting in a negative program cost coverage.
-Its liquid assets also include $304.2m in donor-endowed funds.
-The university’s gross funding reserves, excluding donor-endowed funds, can cover program costs for around five months.
+Université de Montréal has ($141.0m) in net reserve funds ($879.7m in liquid assets less $1.0 billion in interest-bearing debts) resulting in a negative program cost coverage.
+Its liquid assets also include $363.8m in donor-endowed funds.
+The university’s gross reserve funds, excluding donor-endowed funds, can cover program costs for around six months.

 This charity report is an update that has been sent to Université de Montréal for review.
 Changes and edits may be forthcoming.